 Includes pseudo full screen mode and rotation locking on mobile, viewport cropping, multiple scale modes and aspect ratio expanding.
 Access to desktop full screen mode is also built in.
 Add a full screen button with a single line of code.
 Easily do responsive positioning of elements.
 Plus everything is easy to set up on a per device/platform basis.

 Add DOM elements directly over your game viewport via the engine.
 Avoid the need for messy HTML pages and CSS files by dynamically creating any game DOM elements in your code.

 DOM layers can auto-scale with your game.
 This takes all the headaches out of scaling up DOM elements that you overlay onto the HTML5 canvas (such as high score submission forms).
 All DOM elements seamlessly scale with your game viewport, so you’d be hard pressed to notice they are separate from the HTML5 canvas elements.

 Includes actual frame rate, detailed mouse and touch screen pointer readout, GUI click areas and collision zones.
 It’s super easy to activate and configure on game creation.
 Just set a flag (or flags, if you want to specify which debug windows to display), no more code required.

 Server-side scoreboards and Facebook games integration

 Easily and quickly set-up server side scoreboards and the Facebook games API for social scoring.
 You can also use in-built social features to easily set up URL sharing.

 Easily query the user’s device spec, browser spec and more.

 Easily encrypt values such as scores and time limits in memory.
 Helps prevent cheating with programs such as Cheat Engine.

-Easy to setup Google Analytics game state and custom event tracking.
+Easy to setup Google Analytics game state and custom event tracking built-in.